 The 2018 report showed the fourth consecutive year of growth for Express Entry, with the highest number of invitations issued on record:

-The growth of Express Entry is understandable, considering Canada has recently been aiming annually increase the number of immigrants admitted to the country annually.
+The growth of Express Entry is understandable, considering Canada has recently been aiming to increase the number of immigrants admitted to the country annually.
 In Canada’s most recent Immigration Levels Plan, the government announced plans to welcome more than 1 million new permanent residents between 2019 and 2021.
 With increasing quotas, it will be no surprise if the growth of Express Entry continues into the future.

 Express Entry 2018 Report: What you need to know